 Express and easily manage complex dependencies between classes and components within a single layer, by grouping them into Modules.

-Very similarly, in many of the modern software projects, layers have become very large themselves, as they contain lots of classes and those depend on each other.
+Similar to the pre-layer situation, in many of the modern software projects, layers have become very large themselves, as they contain lots of classes and those depend on each other.
 Sometimes this dependency graph is so complex that it naturally calls for splitting layers into more granular sub-layers.
 Many brave developers have gone a far way by being creative about this, and have introduced many new layers in their applications.
 But at some point this approach becomes somewhat arguable - can there really be so many layers?
 If so, then why do these all books talk about 3 layers only? and if not, then how do we manage the complex dependency graphs within a large layer?

 If we simply want to group interrelated classes together, there is no necessity to introduce yet another layer.
 Instead, we can introduce a Module.